ShadyEvan4830/UofT_MajorResourceMap_INF481/README.md

 # UofT Major Resource Map (INF481 Simulation)

 This is an interactive web application that simulates a campus resource map for the University of Toronto's St. George campus.
-The project allows students to select their major and view a customized map that highlights labs, research centers, student clubs, and more, based on their Primary and Secondary Research.
-All of which are tailored to their field of study.
-Please note that this project was developed as part of the INF481 final project by Tianen (Evan) Hao, a simulation for academic purposes and it is not connected to actual University systems.
+The project allows students to select their major and view a customized interactive map that highlights labs, research centres, student clubs, and more based on their major and minor studies.
+Please note that this project was developed as part of the INF481 final project by Tianen (Evan) Hao, a simulation for academic purposes, and it is not connected to actual University systems.

 ## Overview

 The UTSG Major Resource Map allows students to:
-- Select one of 15 majors and view a customized interactive map.
+-Choose from 15 majors via a modern, card-based "Select Major" page that has been entirely redesigned for improved user experience.
-- See simulated resources tailored to their major, including Academic Facilities, Research Centres, Student Clubs, Career & Networking, Social & Cultural, and Advising & Support.
+-Each major displays simulated resources across six categories: Academic Facilities, Research Centers, Student Clubs, Career & Networking, Social & Cultural, and Advising & Support.
-- Reserve resources and view them in the "My Reservations" section.
+-Powered by Leaflet.js, the map displays campus boundaries and resource markers at realistic positions within U of T buildings, including an interactive legend.
+-Users can simulate booking resources via a reservation module, review their bookings in a dedicated "My Reservations" page, and view quick statistics.
+-A new Campus Life section aggregates events, clubs, and other extracurricular activities, differentiating between academic and non-academic resources.
-- Simulate a sign-in flow (displaying "Karen" with a dropdown for Settings and Log Out).
+-A functional sign-in modal simulates logging in, showing a user menu ("Karen") with options for Settings and Log Out.
+-Using Tailwind CSS for styling, the design is responsive and features smooth animations and transitions across all pages.

 ## Features

-- **Interactive Map:**
+- **Interactive Map & Resource Visualization**
-  Powered by Leaflet.js, the map displays campus boundaries (with an adjusted boundary on the right) and resource markers.

-- **Major-Specific Resources:**
-  Each major shows 10 simulated resources distributed across six predefined categories with data tailored to each field (e.g., Computer Science, Engineering, etc.).
+- **Unified Digital Platform**

-- **Reservation System:**
+- **Reservation System**
-  Users can simulate reserving resources and see their schedule, along with a "Recommended for Bachelor of Information" section and quick stats.

-- **User Simulation:**
-  A basic sign-in mechanism simulates logging in.
-After signing in, the navigation displays "Karen" with a dropdown menu.
+- **Enhanced Navigation and User Experience**

 - **Responsive Design:**
-  Built using HTML, Tailwind CSS, and JavaScript to provide a modern and responsive user experience.

 ## Technologies Used